-The Articles of Association of the Company provide for voting in person and by proxy at the AGM of the Company.
+The Constitution of the Company provides for voting in person and by proxy at the AGM of the Company.
 Each Shareholder is allowed to appoint up to two proxies to vote on his behalf at Shareholders' Meetings through proxy forms sent in advance.
-With the amendments to the Companies Act, Cap.
-50 which took effect on 3 January 2016, relevant intermediaries such as the Central Provident Fund and custodian banks are entitled to appoint more than two proxies to attend, speak and vote at Shareholders' Meetings.
-Shareholders who hold shares through these relevant intermediaries will be allowed to attend, speak and vote at the forthcoming AGM subject to being appointed a proxy by their respective relevant intermediaries.
-The Company's Articles of Association will also be amended, subject to Shareholders' approval, to reflect the same.
+Relevant intermediaries such as the Central Provident Fund and custodian banks are entitled to appoint more than two proxies to attend, speak and vote at Shareholders' Meetings.
+Shareholders who hold shares through these relevant intermediaries will be allowed to attend, speak and vote at the AGM subject to being appointed a proxy by their respective relevant intermediaries.